RygarNelson/OwnersCraft/README.md

 # Installation
 # Attention

 From the next version (1.5), MultiMC is no longer supported and required.
-It will be required the [Twitch App](https://app.twitch.tv/)
+It will be required the [Technic Launcher](https://www.technicpack.net).
+I'm also planning to write a *Troubleshooting* section

 ## Prerequisites
 **Client and Server**